[Investigation] EU lawyering for Russia: making 'good' money?

 'Honour' and 'conscience'

-Right-of-representation is a pillar of the EU's legal order, but helping oligarchs to batter EU sanctions as Russian warfare escalates poses ethical dilemmas.
+And even though right-of-representation is a pillar of the EU's legal order, helping oligarchs to batter EU sanctions as Russian warfare escalates poses ethical dilemmas.

 "Our core principle is that everyone, every person, every organisation, or company has the right to be assisted and to be defended if needed by a lawyer," said Plasschaert, the Belgian bar-association head.